Sywooch/freestylepoker/docs/integration.md

 }
 ```

-- Add this code in begin User class:
+- Add this code to the top User class:

 `use vova07\users\behaviors\PhpBBUserBahavior;`